contentful/forma-36/MIGRATION.md

 ### RadioButton

-We renamed the `RadioButton` component to be only `Radio`, also with the removal of the `RadioButtonField` component, we updated how this component works on the version 4, on the version 3 it only rendered the radio input without anything else, now it also handles the label and help text for it.
-For example:
+In the version 4 we renamed the `RadioButton` to `Radio`, and we removed `RadioButtonField` component.
+Now instead of doing:

 ```jsx static=true
 import { RadioButton } from '@contentful/forma-36-react-components';